Should Your Marketing Team Use NPS to Measure Event Engagement?

 9 – 10 = promoters.
 These are people who enjoyed your event and would gladly recommend it to a peer.

-7 – 8 = passive.
+7 – 8 = passives.
 These attendees probably enjoyed their time at your event but really wouldn’t recommend it to someone else.

 0 – 6 = detractors.
 These people did not enjoy their time and would not recommend your event.